eboileau/ribotools/docs/source/getting-started.rst

     run-dea [options] config

-For more information and guidelines on how to prepare the configuration file, refer to the :ref:`user_guide`.
+For more information and guidelines how to prepare the configuration file and run the pipeline, refer to the :ref:`user_guide`.
+To get started, the package includes a small example dataset.
+Check the :ref:`all_tutorials`.

 How to report issues
 --------------------